 When it comes to building a sustainable wardrobe, material choice is a big consideration.
-Today I highlight the pros and cons of rPET, commonly known as recycled polyester – a material often glamourised as a solution to prevent plastic bottles ending up in landfill.
+Today I highlight the pros and cons of rPET, commonly known as recycled polyester – a material often glamourised as a solution to prevent plastic bottles from ending up in landfills.

 Did you know that plastic bottles require 700 years to dissolve – of which only 20% are ever recycled!
 Shocking!

 Our plastic binge is devastating the planet and its wildlife.
 But with some clever innovations, fashion could be the answer to cleaning up our plastic waste.